Diet for Degenerative Disorders and Pain of the Knee

 Even though it is not possible that a specific diet can cure these degenerative disorders, but it can surely improve symptoms like pain, stiffness, tenderness, and swelling.
 Inflammation in the body, high cholesterol levels, and being overweight can cause damage to the bone and cause pain.

-Some of the dietary factors that can help improve knee pain due to degenerative disorders like osteoarthritis are listed below:
+Some of the dietary factors that can help improve knee pain due to degenerative disorders are listed below: